nielsbaloe/webrtc-php/README.md

 # webrtc-php
-WebRTC without websockets with pure cheap PHP
+WebRTC with PHP without websockets

-WebRTC is nice, but impossible to test out if you just have a normal hosted PHP server (which means no websockets), and no time/money/energy to hire a webserver with commandline access to use node.js.
-So, here is an example of webRtc with just using plain old PHP.
+WebRTC is nice, but impossible to test out if you just have a normal hosted PHP server (which means no websockets), and no time/money/energy to hire a webserver with commandline access to use node.js or Java or a PHP websocket framework.
+So, here is an example of webRtc with just using plain old cheaply-available PHP.

 My intention is to keep it as simple as possible, so that you can use it as a startpoint for your own application or just to try out some webRtc stuff.
 Maybe I will even simplify it some more if I have the time.
 It is just one file divided in three parts: the client (browser), the server for ajax posts which writes received data to a file, and the server for sending EventSource messages which are read from a file.